pie/terms/terms.md

 a quantum meruit basis.

-## 18. Relationship##

-Nothing in this Agreement shall be deemed to create a partnership or joint venture or contract of employment of any kind between the parties.

-## 19. Entire Agreement##

-Each party agrees that this Agreement sets out the entire agreement between the parties and supersedes all previous agreements.

 ##20.
 Waiver##
 The failure by Pie Web Limited to enforce any of these Conditions at any time or for any period will not release or exonerate or in any way affect the liability of the Client or be a waiver of: